 Canadians have unfortunately confused having debt with having a good credit score.
-We’ve worked with thousands of clients here at 4 Pillars who have fantastic credit scores but are completely overwhelmed by debt.
+Over the years, the team at Getmedebtfree.ca have worked with thousands of clients who have fantastic credit scores but are completely overwhelmed by debt.
 How is that possible?
 In this article, we will look at how credit scores are calculated, how your debt affects your score, and why your credit score is overrated.

 How are credit scores calculated?